CiscoSystems/mysql/README.md

     juju deploy mysql

-Once deployed, you can ssh into the deployed service and access the MySQL console as the MySQL root user:
+Once deployed, you can retrive the MySQL root user password by logging in to the machine via `juju ssh` and readin the `/var/lib/mysql/mysql.passwd` file.
+To log in as root MySQL User at the MySQL console you can issue the following:

-    juju ssh <unit>
+    juju ssh mysql/0
-    mysql -u root -p
+    mysql -u root -p=`cat /var/lib/mysql/mysql.passwd`
-    # enter root password - /var/lib/juju/mysql.passwd

 To change deployment to a Percona server: